Wild rides through Victoria

 Road from Dargo to Bright

-This was not a trip for the faint of heart.
 With its raw wilderness and demanding backroads, Victoria tested me in ways that urban life rarely does.
-It was a reminder that sometimes, the most profound escape is found not in an expensive bogan resort but in the saddle, where the road ahead is uncertain, the rewards unknown, and the beauty utterly authentic.
+It was a reminder that sometimes, the most profound escape is found not in an dull resort but in the saddle, where the road ahead is uncertain, the rewards unknown, and the beauty of the unknown utterly authentic, intriguing, and exciting

 Posted